publicdocs/uscode/assets/md/titles/usc20/us/usc/t20/ch70/schII/ptB/spt3/m__us_usc_t20_s6662.md

 >     “The Secretary may award grants to the National History Day Program for the purpose of continuing and expanding its activities to promote the study of history and improve instruction.”

     \[[Pub.
 L. 114–95, title IX][/us/pl/114/95/tIX], § 9215(j), Dec.
 10, 2015, [129 Stat.
-2168][/us/stat/129/2168], which directed substitution of “to carry out section 2232 of the Elementary and Secondary Education Act of 1965” for “to carry out part D of title V of the Elementary and Secondary Education Act of 1965”, was executed by making the substitution for “to carry out part D of title V of the Elementary and Secondary Education Act of 1965 ([20 U.S.C.
+2168][/us/stat/129/2168], which directed amendment of [section 2(d) of Pub.
+L. 108–474][/us/pl/108/474/s2/d], set out above, by substituting “to carry out section 2232 of the Elementary and Secondary Education Act of 1965” for “to carry out part D of title V of the Elementary and Secondary Education Act of 1965”, was executed by making the substitution for “to carry out part D of title V of the Elementary and Secondary Education Act of 1965 ([20 U.S.C.
 7241][/us/usc/t20/s7241] et seq.)” to reflect the probable intent of Congress.\]

 ----------